Passport Conferences & Territory Issues by the League of Nations

-Danish Administration in North Schlesvig The Danish government assumed control over the northern zone of North Schlesvig, which had voted for reunion with Denmark in the plebiscite.
+Danish Administration in North Schleswig The Danish government assumed control over the northern zone of North Schleswig, which had voted for reunion with Denmark in the plebiscite.

 July 9, 1920

-Incorporation of Northern Schlesvig into Denmark The Danish government officially incorporated the northern zone of North Schleswig into Denmark in response to the plebiscite of February.
+Incorporation of Northern Schleswig into Denmark The Danish government officially incorporated the northern zone of North Schleswig into Denmark in response to the plebiscite of February.

 July 23, 1920

 Reorganization of Kenya.
 The British government renamed British East Africa like Kenya and made the territory a crown colony.
 The coastal strip of the colony, leased from the Sultan of Zanzibar in 1887, became known as the Kenya Protectorate.